pnp/generator-teams/generators/bot/templates/README-{botName}.md

 ## How to register the bot in the Bot Framework portal

-In order to use a custom bot you need to register it in the [Bot Framework portal](https://dev.botframework.com/).
+In order to create a bot you need to first register it in the [Bot Framework portal](https://dev.botframework.com/).

 1. Choose to *Register a new bot*
 2. Give the bot a name (`<%= botTitle %>`), a handle (`<%= botName %>`) and a description